-We are pleased to announce that Aspen Mountain Dermatology will soon offer photodynamic therapy (PDT) for the treatment of actinic keratoses (precancerous lesions of the skin).
+We are pleased to announce that Aspen Mountain Dermatology now offers photodynamic therapy (PDT) for the treatment of actinic keratoses (precancerous lesions of the skin).
 Actinic keratoses are small crusty or scaly bumps or horns on or under the skin that result from exposure to sunlight.
 Actinic keratosis can develop into skin cancer.

 PDT is an FDA-approved treatment performed in the office using a photoactive agent (aminolevulinic acid) and a blue-light source.
 It is an alternative to traditional therapies, such as liquid nitrogen, or patient-applied topical creams, such as Efudex and imiquimod.

 Skin cancer is the most common of all cancers.
 At Aspen Mountain Dermatology we carefully screen our patients for malignant and pre-malignant lesions.Read More

 All surgical services are completed within our office.
 They are minimally invasive and we complete them using a local anesthetic for pain, leading to increased recovery time and less downtime post-procedure.
 Surgical services rendered include the following.

 - Skin cancer biopsy and excision